 What we put into our minds shapes our thinking.
 The way we think directly affects our character and behavior.
 For instance, if we repeatedly and exclusively hear society’s view that God’s teaching on sexual relationships is outdated and waiting for marriage is ridiculous, then we are likely to have sex outside of marriage.
 But if we learn about God’s perfect design for sexuality and marriage and accept His Word as timeless truth, it’s more likely our behavior will line up with that thinking.

 What We Think about Matters

 What our culture considers “good, moral, and acceptable” is a far cry from the truth of God’s Word.
 When we watch, read, and participate in things out of line with God’s truth our thinking becomes desensitized.
 As our thinking shifts and conforms to the world our character and behavior will follow.

-Evaluate Your Brain Food
+A Challenge to Evaluate Your Brain Food

 Only the Holy Spirit can transform us (Titus 3:5), but we can cooperate with His work by feeding our mind with truth.
 Let’s ask God to show us where our thinking is out of line with His truth.
 Let’s ask Him to renew our thinking and transform our spiritual health.
 And let’s cooperate with Him in practical ways.